apache/cloudberry-site/docs/sys-utilities/pg-filedump.md

 # pg_filedump

-Filedump, also known as the command-line tool `pg_filedump`, is a system utility that formats Cloudberry Database heap files, index files, and control files into human-readable forms.
+Filedump, also known as the command-line tool `pg_filedump`, is a system utility that formats Apache Cloudberry heap files, index files, and control files into human-readable forms.
 Using filedump, you can format and dump files in multiple ways, as described in the [Command-line options](#command-line-options) section, and even dump binary data directly.

-The repository for Cloudberry Database's filedump can be found at: `https://github.com/cloudberrydb/filedump`
+The repository for Apache Cloudberry's filedump can be found at: `https://github.com/cloudberrydb/filedump`

 ## User scenarios